Antarctica’s Pole of Inaccessibility Now Accessible

 — Aussie explorer achieves first record in Longest Journey mission —

-(Sydney, December 2, 2019) In an exciting development, polar explorer Dr Geoff Wilson is the first Australian to reach The Pole of Inaccessibility (POI) on the Antarctic Plateau, solo and unsupported, his first major achievement on “The Longest Journey” mission in Antarctica.
+(Sydney, December 2, 2019) In an exciting development, polar explorer Dr Geoff Wilson is the first Australian to reach The Pole of Inaccessibility (POI) on the Antarctic Plateau.
+It is his first major achievement on “The Longest Journey” mission in Antarctica.
 He notified his expedition team via satellite phone of his record-breaking milestone, confirming he arrived on December 1.

 The POI is a major achievement in the three-month expedition, in which Dr Wilson attempts to complete the longest solo journey ever made by a human in a polar region as he traverses the continent unsupported across 5,800km.